hadron-project/hadron/README.md

 ##### region
 A region is simply a tag used to form replication groups among nodes.

+- Streams are always associated with one, and only one, region.
+- When streams are created, a region may be specified (defaulting to `global` if not specified).
 - A default region `global` will always be present, and all nodes entering the cluster will be eligible to participate in the `global` replication group, unless configured otherwise.
-- Streams are always associated with one, and only one, region.
-- Streams
+- Nodes may be configured as being eligible for becoming master or just replication for specific regions.
+This supports the pattern where some regions may want to replicate global streams for reads in a region, but may not want a node in that region to become a master.
+- If a region is specified for a stream, but there are no nodes in the cluster which are configured to replicate that region, then the command will result in an error.
+- Regions do not act as a namespace for streams.
+Stream names must be unique throughout the cluster.

 ##### stream
 A stream is the central most concept in this system.
 All data exists in streams.
 There are three types of streams.
 Streams belong to exactly one region, which will default to the `global` region.
+Stream names must be unique throughout the cluster.

 ##### cluster
 A grouping of nodes working together.
 Clustering is natively supported by this system.
 Clustering is dynamic and there are a few different options available for automatic cluster formation.